 The major difference between pesapallo and baseball is how the ball is pitched.
 In pesapallo, the ball is pitched vertically by a pitcher standing next to the hitter.
 This makes it easier to hit the ball, and control the direction and power.

 The ball is thrown vertically, at least one meter above the batter's head.
 This pitching technique gives this sport more speed and tactical aspects as compared to baseball.
 The fielding team in pesäpallo is forced to use defensive tactics to counter the batter’ choices in an effective manner.

 - Baseball — a bat and ball game in which the aim is to hit the ball and score runs by running around four bases.

-- Brännboll - a Scandinavian game which has similarities to rounders, but with no pitcher
+- Brännboll — a Scandinavian game that has similarities to rounders, but with no pitcher.

 - Complete list of sports

 - The Encyclopedia of Sports

 - Pesäpallo was a demonstration sport at the 1952 Olympic Games.

 - Sport in Finland